mihai-info-source/instance-log-monitor/README.md

 - Regex-based detection of batch synchronization activity
 - Single-run execution model (cron-friendly)
 - Dockerized: fully containerized for portable deployment across different Linux distributions without Python environment management
+- Kubernetes-ready: deployable as a diagnostic Pod within a cluster
 ## Usage

-This tool can be run as a standalone Python script or via Docker for improved isolation and portability.
+This tool can be run as a standalone Python script, via Docker, or as a Kubernetes Pod.

+---

 ### Option A: Standalone Script